JeremyTubongbanua/atsign.dev-3.0/content/docs/atplatform/specification.md

 If `phone@bob` is "1234" and `altphone@bob` is "atsign://phone@bob", then `lookup` of `altphone@bob` should return "1234" where as `llookup` of `altphone@bob` should return "atsign://phone@bob".

-### The `pkam` verb
+### The `delete` verb

 **Synopsis:**

-The `pkam` verb is used to authenticate one's own self as an owner of a Secondary Server using a PKI style authentication.

-Following regex represents the syntax of the `pkam` verb:

-`^pkam:(?<signature>.+$)`
+The `delete` verb should be used to delete a key from the key store.
+Only the authenticated owner of the secondary server can delete keys that they created.

 **Example:**

-`pkam:<digest>`
+`delete:phone@bob`

 **Response:**

-If the user gets the challenge right, the prompt should change to the atSign of the user.

-`<@sign>@`

-If the user gets the pkam authentication wrong, then it should respond back with the following error and close the connection to the server.

-`error:AT0401-Client authentication failed`

-**Description:**

-The `pkam` verb follows the `from` verb.
-As an owner of the Secondary Server, you should be able to take the challenge thrown by the `from` verb and encrypt using the private key of the RSA key pair with what the server has been bound with.
-Upon receiving the `cram` verb along with the digest, the server decrypts the digest using the public key and matches it with the challenge.
-If they are the same then the secondary lets you connect to the Secondary Server and changes the prompt to your atSign.

-**Options:**

-`<digest>` Required: Yes.
-Description: Encrypted challenge
+The Secondary Server returns the commit id of the operation.
+Note: no information about the key (if it was deleted or if it ever existed in the first place) is given.

+`data:1234`

 ### The `stats` verb